dftbplus/skpar/docs/source/reference.objectives.rst

 Query Label (:code:`query`)
 ----------------------------------------------------------------------
 :code:`query` is just a label given by the user.
-SKOPT does not interpret these labels but uses them to query the model database in order to obtain model data.
+SKPAR does not interpret these labels but uses them to query the model database in order to obtain model data.
 Therefore, the only condition that must be met when selecting a label is that the label must be available in the database(s)